anelendata/handoff/docs/01_run_local.md

 ```

-Let's see how we can use secrets in the project. project.yml looks like this:
+Let's see how we can use secrets in the project:

 ```shell
 > cat 03_secrets/project.yml